MathematicusLucian/prefab-ui/sonicjs/README.md

   - The default if no env variable is set
   - Faster than scrypt, but less secure
   - Uses about 80-100ms CPU time
-  - Recommended if on cloudflare workers free plan
-    - Since cloudflare allows rollover CPU time you are unlikely to get an Exceeded CPU Limits error, but you can adjust the options below to potentially use less CPU time
+  - Recommended if on cloudflare workers free plan.
+(Since Cloudflare allows rollover CPU time you are unlikely to get an Exceeded CPU Limits error, but you can adjust the options below to potentially use less CPU time.)
   - Can adjust iterations with the AUTH_ITERATIONS env variable (default and max 100000)
   - Can adjust hash with the AUTH_HASH env variable ("SHA_256", "SHA-384" or "SHA-512" ("SHA-512" is the default))